ianibo/OpenLocalInformationDirectory/README.md

 2) An end user information portal which allows the public a faceted search the collections using keyword and spatal search.

+APIs are provided for bulk data loading and setup of controlled vocabularies.
+The system is distributed with a tested  copy of the IPSV and uploaded records are automatically cross-referenced with IPSV where they control subject headings and/or categories.

 --